 4. The Power of a Strong Logline and Summary

 You will be ahead of the game if you understand this, as these are very important to the success of your film.
-First, know the difference between the two, and second, learn how to write strong ones that avoid spoilers or overselling your film.
+First, know the difference between the two, and second, learn how to write strong ones that avoid spoilers or overselling your piece.
 Loglines and summaries are essential not only to your festival entry, but to promotion and ticket sales should your film be selected.
 Here’s a great resource to help you get started.

 5. Entry Fee Discounts and Waivers